BrailleRapSP/BrailleRapSP/docs/assembling.rst

 Prepare top paper roll drive
 ------------------------------
 We use epoxy glue to stick the sand paper on abs printed parts.
 Epoxy don't stick on ABS so we prepare the parts with light sanding and cyanoacrilat glue.
 Be careful with cyanoacrilat glue, don't stick your finger.
+Will start assembly with this part to let the glue gets dry.

 #.
 Print 3 paper roll **link to stl**.
 #.
 Laser cut some piece of 180 sand paper.